Leandro Bolmaro: Utah Jazz (2022–2023)

 On 6 July 2022, Bolmaro was traded along with Malik Beasley, Jarred Vanderbilt, Patrick Beverley, the draft rights to Walker Kessler, four future first-round picks, and a pick swap to the Utah Jazz in exchange for Rudy Gobert.
 On 16 February 2023, Bolmaro reached a contract buyout agreement with the Jazz, and he was subsequently waived.

-Lenovo Tenerife (2023–present)
+Lenovo Tenerife (2023)

 On 2 March 2023, Bolmaro signed with Lenovo Tenerife of the Liga ACB.

+Bayern Munich (2023–2024)

+On 19 July 2023 he signed with Bayern Munich.
+On 6 July 2024, he opted out of his contract with the German club.

 National team career

 Junior national team

 In 2017, Bolmaro won a silver medal with Argentina's Under-17 national team at the FIBA South America Under-17 Championship in Lima, Peru.
 He averaged a team-high 13.8 points per game.
 Bolmaro also represented the Argentine Under-19 national team at the 2019 FIBA Under-19 World Cup in Heraklion, Greece, where his team finished in 11th place.
 He left the tournament's opening game early with a minor strain.
 During the tournament, he was Argentina's leading scorer, with an average of 10.8 points per game.